Apacx-Foundation/taya-contracts-pipeline/README.md

 This package contains the Foundry-based tooling we use to compile, deploy and verify the on-chain components that power the Taya conditional tokens + UMA adapter stack.
-It bundles the “legacy” Gnosis Conditional Tokens contracts, our custom `taya-uma-ctf-adapter` submodule, plus a set of scripted deploy flows for Sepolia and Polygon.
+It bundles the “legacy” Gnosis Conditional Tokens contracts, plus a set of scripted deploy flows for Sepolia and Polygon.

 ### Features